 If pregnant women have moderately high to very high blood pressure, the baby is typically delivered at 37 to 39 weeks.
 It is delivered earlier if the fetus is growing slowly, the fetus is having problems, or the woman has severe preeclampsia.

-If other drugs are ineffective or have intolerable side effects, women with chronic hypertension may be given thiazide diuretics (such as hydrochlorothiazide) during pregnancy.
+Thiazide diuretics are usually stopped because they can cause low potassium levels in the fetus.
+However, if other medications are ineffective or have intolerable side effects, women with chronic hypertension may be given thiazide diuretics (such as hydrochlorothiazide) during pregnancy.

 Drugs Mentioned In This Article